Alton, New Zealand: History

 Alton Co-operative Dairy Company was established in 1909.
 The factory was rebuilt after a fire in 1957.
 It merged with Kiwi Co-operative Dairies in Hāwera in 1984.
 The factory was sold to Alton Amateur Westling Club (founded 1946).

 Alton Coronation Hall was built in 1911.
 As of 2022, it remained in frequent use.

 A small Anglican church was built in 1936.
 It was sold in poor condition for $1 in 2016 and subsequently restored.

-Alton lost its post office when 580 others closed or were reduced, on 5 February 1988.
+Alton lost its post office when Postmaster-General, Richard Prebble, closed or reduced 580 offices from 5 February 1988.